Obasegun123/Obasegun123/README.md

 ## I'm a Backend Developer and IT support Specialist

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently enjoying a nice ride with the .NetCore Framework
 - 👯 I’m looking to be part of an open source community
 - 🥅 2023 Goals: Learn more about backend programming
 - ⚡ Fun fact: I love to play games